The best 10 day Scotland itinerary

 Day 1: Arrive in Edinburgh

 Edinburgh welcomes you with a mix of medieval charm and Georgian elegance, its skyline shaped by centuries of history.
-Divided into the medieval Old Town and the neoclassical New Town, the city has been a UNESCO World Heritage site since 1995.
-The city played a crucial role in the Scottish Enlightenment of the 18th century, earning it the nickname "Athens of the North."
+The city is split into two distinct areas: the medieval Old Town and the neoclassical New Town, both of which have secured spots on countless "must-see" lists for good reason.

 Where to stay in Edinburgh

-Choosing the right area to stay in Edinburgh can make a difference in how you experience the city.
+Choosing the right area to stay in Edinburgh can make all the difference:

 • Old Town: Great for those wanting to dive straight into Edinburgh’s history.
 The medieval layout and historic buildings here are incredible, but be prepared for higher prices and more noise.